dschapman/dschapman-com/content/notes/How to implement Opengraph Images.md

 This then is sent to cloudinary and cached there so that it doesn't have to be regenerated every time the image is requested.

-The end product means that I don't need to do work to find images for each post that I do!
+The end product means that I don't need to do extra work to find images I like for every note or post that I do.

 You can browse the code that generates my Opengraph Images on Github